Employment and Training Administration (ETA), Labor.

 A. Eligible Applicants

-ACWIA specifies under Section 104(c)(2) that the Secretary shall award grants to private industry councils (PICs) established under section 102 of the Job Training Partnership Act (JTPA), or local boards that will carry out such programs or projects through one-stop delivery systems established under section 121 of the Workforce Investment Act (WIA) of 1998, or regional consortia of councils or local boards.
+ACWIA specifies under Section 104(c)(2) that the Secretary shall award grants to private industry councils (PICs) established under section 102 of the Job Training Partnership Act (JTPA) (Note: The Workforce Investment Act was implemented on July 1, 2000 and superseded JTPA; therefore private industry councils have been replaced by workforce investment boards), or local boards that will carry out such programs or projects through one-stop delivery Start Printed Page 46960systems established under section 121 of the Workforce Investment Act (WIA) of 1998, or regional consortia of councils or local boards.
 This Solicitation contemplates that the local boards will designate a fiscal agent to be the recipient of grant funds.
+Successful applicants under earlier H-1B Solicitations will be eligible for grants under this competition; however those current awardees will be required to indicate that this proposal provides a completely new approach to skill training (including a different skill shortage area, e.g., health occupations rather than information technology) from that being conducted under their current grant.
+Proposals submitted by those current awardees will be subject to pre-screening to assure that they propose an approach that is clearly innovative and different from the activity that was implemented under previous award.

-The application must clearly identify who the applicant is (or in the case of a local board, who the fiscal agent is).
+The application must clearly identify who the applicant is (or who the fiscal agent is).
 As part of this certification, the applicant must identify who the grant recipient (and/or fiscal agent) is and describe its capacity to administer this project; it shall also indicate that the project is consistent with and will be coordinated with the workforce investment system(s) that are involved in technical skills activities in the region(s) encompassed by the applicant.

 Part III of this announcement enumerates and defines in depth a series of criteria that will be utilized to rate applicant submissions.
 Briefly, these criteria are: